 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for all teachers at the elementary and middle school levels, including physical education and sports teachers, will increase 12% from 2012 to 2022.
-High school teachers are only expected to see a 6% increase over the same period, which is slow compared to the national average for all job sectors.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for all teachers at the elementary, middle and high school levels, including physical education and sports teachers, will increase slower than the national average through 2028.
 The salaries for these teachers vary little.
-The BLS reported that elementary school teachers made a median annual salary of $53,590, middle school teachers made a median of $53,940 and high school teachers made a median of $55,360 as of May 2013.
+The BLS reported that elementary school teachers in the 90th percentile or higher earned $95,270 or more per year, while middle school teachers earned $93,180.
+High school teachers in the 90th percentile or higher earned $97,500 or more per year, in May 2018.